TypesettingTools/Aegisub/core/readme.txt

 Building instructions (aegisub):

 1. Create a new blank Win32 c++ project in msvc.

-Add all h, cpp and rc files to the project.
-Open the settings and add UNICODE to the preprocessor defines.
-Set the code generation to multi threaded (debug) dll.
+2. Add all h, cpp and rc files in the "core", "PRS" and "FexTrackerSource" folders to the project.

+3. Open the project settings.
+Add UNICODE to the preprocessor defines, and set the code generation to multi threaded (debug) dll.

-2. OPTIONAL - Define NO_SPELLCHECKER if you want to compile without aspell support.
+3.1.
+OPTIONAL - Define NO_SPELLCHECKER if you want to compile without aspell support.

-3. Add the libraries to the linker input.
+4. Add the libraries to the linker input.
 If you compiled portaudio with wmme you have to remove dsound.lib and srmiids.lib and replace PAStaticDS*.lib with the wmme version.
 Remove libaspell-15-dll.lib if you defined NO_SPELLCHECKER.

 Link to these libraries for release: